 Doing It Yourself

 Attempting to do-it-yourself is always a tempting option.
-I mean, how hard can it be to evict a dumb animal and secure the area to make sure it cant get back in?
+I mean, how hard can it be to evict an animal and secure the area to make sure it cant get back in?
 The answer is - very difficult!
 Raccoons are very smart and exceptionally creative.
 Especially when it comes to getting into an area they have determined to be their home.

 You may think you can lure the animal out and quickly secured the area, brilliantly saving yourself some dollars in the process.
 What is more likely to happen is you will waste a few hours of your life, exasperate the problem as far as potential access to your home for the animal, as well as potentially trap the animal in the space if you get lucky.
 Which will lead to the raccoon doing more damage as it breaks through another area to exit the premise?

 There are several areas that need to be addressed that are not obvious to the untrained professional.
 If you only do a partial job of securing the area, you can be 100% assured that the raccoon will be back in within 24 hours.
 Their ability to sniff out vulnerable areas and regain entries consistently surprise even the most seasoned wildlife professionals.

 The odds of a DIY prevention job being effective are similar to the odds of you getting a hole in one at golf.
 It happens the odd time, but I would not bet my hard earned money on it.

 Waiting a Few Days